Many students conflate velocity with speed

 This resource gives an accessible explanation of the difference between velocity and speed.View Resource

 - Champagne, A. B.; Gunstone, R. F. and Klopfer, L. E. () "Effecting changes in cognitive structures among physics students" in West, L. H. T. and Pines, A. L. (eds), Cognitive Structure and Conceptual Change.
-Academic Press, Pittsburgh.
+Academic Press, Pittsburgh, 163-187.

-This study aimed to probe the cognitive structure of 13 middle school students in Pittsburgh designated as 'academically gifted', as well as six non-physics major university science graduates studying to become high school science teachers.
-Five tests of cognitive structure were used either side of a 10-week instructional period.
+This study aimed to probe the cognitive structure of 13 'academically gifted' middle school students in the US, as well as six non-physics major university science graduates studying to become high school science teachers.
+Five tests of cognitive structure were used on either side of a 10-week instructional period.